 People don’t realize the importance of cleaning yoga mats.
 These are the last things that come to mind when you think of cleaning your home gym equipment.

 Have you ever tried to do your planks only to realize that your mat is stinking or full of dust?
 That’s when you realize it’s time to clean your mat.

 You don’t have to wait until then, however.
-You can incorporate a cleaning routine for your mats to ensure they are always in the best conditions.
+You can incorporate a cleaning routine for your mats to ensure they are always in the best condition.
 Yoga mats can even get moldy from the sweat and dirt apart from smelling very bad.

 Cleaning mats is very straightforward.
 You can use a sponge and warm soapy water to scrub it clean if it’s made of rubber.
-Some are small enough to be fitted in a washing machine but ensure you check its safe for the washing machine.
+Some are small enough to be fitted in a washing machine but ensure you check it’s safe for the washing machine.

 It’s also ideal to look for mats that feature an antimicrobial protection product.
-The feature prevents odors and growth of bacteria on the mat.
+The feature prevents odors and the growth of bacteria on the mat.